This blog post is updated as of July 2018.

 Using this model, you have flexibility.
 You can have heavy storage with minimal compute, or small storage with heavy compute.
 It’s up to you and your workload needs.

-While most of the traditional features of Enterprise mode are supported in Eon mode, there are a few features that are not supported including:
+While most of the traditional features of Enterprise mode are supported in Eon mode, there are a few features and operations that are not supported including:

 • Backup and restore